tristan-carter/chess-match-reviewer/README.md

 A comprehensive application designed to help chess players analyse past matches and identify strategic errors.

-Built entirely from first principles while revising for A Levels, this project uses **only the Qt framework** for the GUI (no AI libraries, tutorials, or external chess engines) to gain a fundamental understanding of building large, complex systems in C++.
+Built entirely from first principles while revising for A Levels, this project uses only the Qt framework for the GUI (no AI libraries, tutorials, or external chess engines) to gain a fundamental understanding of building large, complex systems in C++.

 ---

-## ✨ Features
+## Features
 - **Match Review Mode**
   Import and replay past matches move by move.
 - **Blunder Detection**